Head outside with this FREE printable Spring Scavenger Hunt list and look for signs of Spring!

-In hopes of warmer temperatures, we've put together an early spring scavenger hunt list for kids to encourage them to get out and discover what nature looks like as spring approaches.
+In hopes of warmer temperatures, we've put together an early spring scavenger hunt that's perfect for preschool, kindergarten and elementary age kids -- to encourage them to get outdoors and discover what nature looks like as spring approaches.

-So grab a light jacket & head outside to explore the season!
+So grab a light jacket & let's head outside to explore the season!

 Spring Scavenger Hunt for Kids